top of page

 Why This Matters for Collectors Right Now

-The surge of interest in field watches isn’t coincidence.
+The surge of interest in field watches isn’t a coincidence.
 Collectors are turning away from oversized, over-styled watches that forget the fundamentals.
 A well-executed field watch cuts through the noise.
+It stands on clarity, comfort, and timeless proportions.

 And that’s exactly why this launch feels timely.
 It respects the past, but it’s designed for the modern wrist.